github/objective-c-style-guide/README.md

 NSDictionary *keyedShit = @{ GHDidCreateStyleGuide: @YES };
 ```

+## Categories

-Categories should be named for the sort of functionality they provide.
+ * Categories should be named for the sort of functionality they provide.
 Don't create umbrella categories.

-Category methods should always be prefixed.
+ * Category methods should always be prefixed.

-If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.
+ * If you need to expose private methods for subclasses or unit testing, create a class extension named `Class+Private`.